Concepts

 The application that actually calculates the functions.

-desktop applications (clients) to share projects.
+by the desktop applications (clients) to share projects.

-When you open a project,
+When you open a project, you open it in a

-you open it in a specific machine and it is the machine that recalculates
+specific machine and it is the machine that recalculates its functions.

-Used in: Main Window, Other
+Used in: Main Window, Local Machine Menu, Remote Machine Menu.

 Callback matrix:

-A callback matrix is a matrix that is, directly or indirectly, both input
+A callback matrix is a matrix that is, directly or indirectly, both

-and output of the same function.
+input and output of the same function.

-possible with special functions, also called callback,
+This is only possible with special functions, also called callback,

 that have a callback output matrix.

-and so on.
+function recalculation and so on.

 The concept of callback function is equivalent to the one of recursive